-The CVRM Project is a digital health service that brings cardiovascular risk management (CVRM) to people’s homes.
+The hypertension project (HTN) is a digital health service that brings hypertension management to the people’s homes.
 The approach is patient centered and scalable.
 We believe this will result in better health at lower costs.
-Ahti works on the CVRM project together with experts, specialists, cardiologists and general practitioners.
+Ahti works on the HTN project together with an international consortium.

-The current model of clinic based care is ineffective and too costly to sustain.
-Even in high income countries, there are not enough doctors for the increasing number of people who need hypertension care.
-This applies to both first line as well as the second line.
-Despite the fact that behavioral changes and drug treatment can greatly reduce the risk of CVD, HTN control is still poor.
+The current model of clinic-based care is ineffective and too costly to sustain.
+Even in high-income countries, there are not enough doctors for the increasing number of people who need hypertension care.
+Despite the fact that behavioral changes and drug treatment can greatly reduce the risk of CVD, HTN-control is still poor.
 There is an urgent need for cheaper and more effective solutions that allow rapid scale up of hypertension care to reach everybody in need.

 The purpose of the project

-1) We are developing and test a home-based health service for measuring, monitoring and treating hypertension.
-We do this by using a mobile phone app for patients that interacts with a web-based dashboard for healthcare providers who can act upon it and treatment, if and when needed.
+The aim of the project is to develop and test a health service for measuring and monitoring hypertension that will be home-based instead of clinic-based.
+We do this by using a mobile phone app for patients that interacts with a web-based dashboard for healthcare providers which can act and change treatment if needed.

 Since behavior is a major driver of health outcomes in chronic conditions, behavioral psychologists have been involved in co-designing the model.
-As a result, expensive, clinic based care will be completely transformed into a more efficient, home based, patient centered way of working.
+As a result, expensive, clinic-based care will completely transform into a more efficient, home-based, patient-centred way of working.

 What is ahti’s role

-Ahti initiated the project and brought together world renowned clinical and behavioral research experts within its global network of Living Labs.
-The ahti network provides direct access to patient populations, local municipal health departments, policy makers and payer data, so that the new technology will be tested in a real world setting.
-Besides that, we also engaged in financing by writing proposals for funding.
+Ahti initiated the project and brought together world-renowned clinical and behavioral research experts within its global network of Living Labs.
+This network provides direct access to patient populations, local municipal health departments, policy makers and payer data, so that new technology can be tested in a real world setting – both in high- as well as in middle and low-income countries.

 Countries: China, Kenya, the Netherlands, USA

-- Academic/ clinical: Joep Lange Institute African Population Health and Research Centre (Nairobi), Amsterdam UMC (location AMC)
+- Academic/ clinical: AIGHD, Duke Primary Care, African Population Health and Research Centre (Nairobi), Duke Kunshan University, Chongqing Medical University